 WHAT IS THE FALSE CLAIMS ACT?

+Unlike most law firm websites, we don't have an "Areas of Practice" tab because we only have one area of practice: we help whistleblowers report fraud against the government.
 This video by the Taxpayers Against Fraud Education Fund explains it better than we ever could (we are much better lawyers than artists).
 Julie and Jason are both longtime members of this non-profit organization dedicated to combating fraud against the government and advancing public and government support for whistleblower cases.

 The False Claims Act is a unique and specialized area of the law.
 The FAQs below address common questions and the usual answers, but in reality, these cases vary enormously from one to the next.